 When we eat properly and exercise regularly, not only does it improve our own lives, but it sets the example for our children as well.
-Childhood obesity has become an epidemic in American society which can lead to depression and disease.
+Childhood obesity can lead to depression and disease.
 This is not to say a parent needs to go overboard, but every reputable expert will tell you that moderation is the key in diet as well as exercise.
 Keep yourself inside the healthy range for where you are in life.

 Make it a regular habit to get out in your community with your family and volunteer your time and talents.
 This is one of the best ways to build family unity, teamwork skills, and most of all, generous and serving hearts.
 Teach your kids to meet the needs of others.

 4. Open up Your Life

 Releasing our emotions, whatever they may be, is healthy and reduces stress.
 How we go about doing that in front of our children, however, has major consequences.
-As difficult as it can be, it is essential to practice self-control at all times in front of our children.
+As difficult as it can be, it is essential to practice self-control as much as possible in front of our children.
 Bite your tongue and control that temper.
 If need be, take it out in the gym or go for a long run.